 Savers are aware of the importance of personal happiness when it comes to bone health.
-This is why the Save Our Bones Program addresses the whole person.
+This is why the Osteoporosis Reversal Program addresses the whole person.
 And now, cutting-edge research confirms this – the more satisfied you are with your life, the better your bone density.

 “The study participants responded to mail surveys and took part in bone density measurements.
 The present sub-study included 2,167 women who underwent bone density measurements in 1999, and out of these women, 1,147 took part in follow-up measurements ten years later, in 2009.

 Life satisfaction was assessed by four questions relating to the study participants’ interest in and easiness of life, happiness, and loneliness.
 Based on the answers, the study participants were divided into three groups: the satisfied, the middle group, and the unsatisfied.